 If you have the chance to talk, however briefly, with recruiters from companies you are interested in working for, that's a priceless connection you can leverage in the hiring process.

-It's always a good idea to follow up with employers you meet at job fairs.
-Sending a follow-up letter or email message reiterates your interest in the organization and serves as a reminder of who you are to a busy recruiter who has met with many, many competitive job candidates during the event.
+It's always a good idea to follow up with employers you meet at job fairs, even if the company doesn’t have an immediate need for someone with your qualifications.
+Sending a follow-up letter or email message reiterates your interest in the organization and serves as a reminder of who you are to a busy recruiter who met with many, many competitive job candidates during the event.

-Here is an example of a follow-up letter to send or email to a recruiter you have met at a job fair.
+Here is an example of a follow-up letter you can send to a recruiter you met at a job fair.

 Dear Ms. Grant,

 I have attached an updated copy of the resume I gave you at the Education Career Fair.
-I will call next week to see if we can arrange a time to discuss this position together.
+I will call next week to see if we can arrange a time to discuss this position.
 Thank you so much for your time and consideration.

 Following Up Via Email

-If you send the letter as an email message, include your name in the subject of the message , so your contact knows who the message is coming from.
+If you send the letter as an email message, include your name in the subject of the message, so your contact knows who the message is from.

 Your message will have a better chance of being opened and read if the recipient is aware of who you are and why you are writing.